 The optimum geometry is no longer limited by strict limitations of the manufacturing process.

-When a component requires maximum optimisation, you need the freedom to manufacture even complex geometries.
-3D printing enables this freedom.
+When a component requires maximum optimization, you need the freedom to manufacture even complex geometries.
+Additive manufacturing enables this freedom.

 Dipl.-Ing.
 (FH), B. Sc.
 (WU)